 - Step 1: Find bed bugs – look everywhere around where you sleep, this includes the couch

-- Step 2: In the affected room, bag all linens from the bed, seal the bag, and put all linens in the DRYER for an hour on high heat.
+- Step 2: In the affected room, bag all linens from the bed, seal the bagand put all linens in the DRYER for an hour on high heat.
 Then wash them and dry them again on the hottest settings.
-Throw bag in outside garbage.
+Throw the bag in the outside garbage.
 Do the same with all your clothes.

 - Step 3: Buy the best HEPA vacuum cleaner you can afford and at least 30 filters (1 per day of cleaning).
-Vacuum up everything you can see including bugs, eggs etc. Vacuum every last inch of your mattress, box spring, front and back of head board, mattress frame, frame wheels.
-Yes I mean EVERYTHING.
+Vacuum up everything you can see including bugs, eggs, etc. Vacuum every last inch of your mattress, box spring, front and back of the headboard, mattress frame, frame wheels.
+Yes, I mean EVERYTHING.
 Then vacuum your side tables and anything around your bed the same way.
-Vacuum the walls, the base boards, the rug, When you have finished throw the filter out in the outside garbage.
+Vacuum the walls, the baseboards, the rug, When you have finished throw the filter out in the outside garbage.

 - Step 4: Rent or buy a steam cleaner and utilize it on every square inch of space in your room, just as you have done with the vac.
 Obviously avoid utilizing steam with electronics.